Lacusch/cube3d/README.md

 - Invalid extention for a file leaks
 - Non existent file leaks
   - most likely either `check_args` or `input_data` leaks
+- Segfault if the file has no map